outlearn-content/outlearn-olp-spec/olp-spec.md

 A section may be one of two types:

-1. A Markdown file with content and asset references
+1. A Markdown file with content and asset annotations
-2. An Outlearn module, either hosted on Outlearn, or contained in the OLP directory
+2. An Outlearn module, either hosted on Outlearn, or contained in the OLP directory.  **Note**: this type is rare, only used in limited situations where compositing modules without using a Path is appropriate.

 ### Content Sections

 Sections are written as Markdown files.
 To include content for a section, put it in a Markdown file (by convention inside a *sections* directory under the OLP root directory) and reference it in your JSON:

 ```json

 {
   "title": "Getting Started",
   "location": "sections/getting-started.md"
 }

 ```

 Markdown files are processed as [Github-Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
-After being processed, assets are inlined.
+After being processed, and asset annotations are inlined.

 **Note**: Any HTML contained in Markdown will be sanitized according to the same [rules that Github uses](https://github.com/github/markup/tree/master#html-sanitization).

-#### Referenced Assets
+#### Referencing Assets

 Using an `@asset` annotation in a Markdown content section, you can include a reference to an Outlearn-supported asset type